kevinrue/rtd-tutorial/docs/source/guides/production_usage.rst

    In practice, we discourage users from storing the actual files inside the clone of the repository.
-   Instead, we recommend users to store the original files in a separate location on the computer, and create symbolic links to those files in the ``data`` sub-directory of every project that uses them.
+   Instead, we recommend users to store the original files in a separate location on the computer, and create symbolic links to those files in the ``data/`` sub-directory of every project that uses them.
    There are several reasons for this: